Tactical Notebook Index

 This index is a revision of our now removed Legacy Member Handbook series.
 New articles are added over time and the index adjusted accordingly.
 Visist the “Updates” environment (linked in the main navigation menu) to get up to speed or see when new content is added or changes have been made to existing articles.

+Get Energized.
 Stay Focused.
-Stay Energized.

 Fighting family court pathology and parental alienation will test the best of us to our limits.

-Our "Focus Aides" are everyday-use items designed to provide powerful but subtle psychological priming effects for those impacted by family court pathology or parental alienation.
-Each piece works quietly to reinforce clarity, joy, resilience, and forward momentum.
+Our "Focus Aides" are everyday-use items designed to provide powerful energizing effects for those impacted by family court pathology or parental alienation.
+Each piece works quietly to help keep you focused and moving forward.

 Legal